wp-plugins/mixcloud-embed/readme.txt

 1. Mixcloud player on a post.

 == Changelog ==

+= 1.7.1 =
+* Fix a new Author and relative website dedicate to a plugin

 = 1.7 =
 * Update a plugin with a new embed code from Mixcloud.com